garrandall/popular-music-data/tracks/jump-on-it-sir-mix-a-lot.md

 What's up Little Rock, what's up (x2)
 Little Rock jump on it, jump on it, jump on it
 What's up Denver, what's up (x2)
-Denver jump on it, jump on it, jump on it (Ooh lord) What's up Chicago, what's up (x2)
+Denver jump on it, jump on it, jump on it (Ohlord) What's up Chicago, what's up (x2)
 Chicago jump on it, jump on it, jump on it
 What's up Portland, what's up (x2)